-Itinerary for "fine palates" in Valsamoggia, in the hinterland of Bologna.
-A fertile hilly area where, along ancient roads traced by history, there are fortresses, villages, abbeys.
+Itinerary for "refined palates" in Valsamoggia, in the hinterland of Bologna.
+A fertile hilly area where, along ancient roads traced by history, there are fortresses, villages, and abbeys.

-Soft reliefs, alternated by harsh gullies, draw the horizon of one of the most beautiful natural parks of the territory, where the magical sunsets are enlivened by the scent of vines and wine.
+Soft reliefs, alternating with harsh gullies, draw the horizon of one of the most beautiful natural parks of the territory, where the magical sunsets are enlivened by the scent of vines and wine.

-About twenty kilometers from the center of Bologna, along the road that owes its name, you get to Bazzano, "heart" of Valsamoggia, grown over the centuries around its ancient fortress.
+About twenty kilometers from the center of Bologna, along the road to which it owes its name, you get to Bazzano, "heart" of Valsamoggia, which has expanded over the centuries around its ancient fortress.

 The origins of the fascinating fortress predate the year 1000, while the current appearance dates back to the Renaissance.

-Inside you can visit the ancient halls, starting from the major one, called of the Giants, which has an architectural score of columns, within which are framed landscapes and large figures of armed with coats of arms painted on shields.
+Inside you can visit the ancient halls, starting from the major one, called "Of the Giants", which has an architectural score of columns, within which are framed landscapes and large figures of armed guards with coats of arms painted on their shields.

-Also of interest is the adjacent Sala del Camino and the suggestive Sala dei Ghepardi, decorated with the cheetah motif within a pomegranate frame.
+Also of interest is the adjacent Sala del Camino (Fireplace Room) and the suggestive Sala dei Ghepardi (Cheetah Room), decorated with the cheetah motif within a pomegranate frame.

 Thanks to the activity of the Rocca dei Bentivoglio Foundation, during the year it is home to events, exhibitions and other initiatives that make the visit even more interesting.

-Continuing along the same road you reach Monteveglio, an enchanting fortified village that rises, together with the ancient Abbey of Santa Maria Assunta, on the top of a hill overlooking the valley.
+Continuing along the same road you reach Monteveglio, an enchanting fortified village that sits, together with the ancient Abbey of Santa Maria Assunta, on the top of a hill overlooking the valley.

-The origins of the castle date back to the year 1000 and the original fortification remain the beautiful arched door and a massive castle tower, both surmounted by battlements dovetail, from which you can admire a beautiful view of the surrounding hills.
+The origins of the castle date back to the year 1000 and of the original fortification, the beautiful arched door and a massive castle tower remain, both surmounted by dovetail battlements, from which you can admire a beautiful view of the surrounding hills.

 Proceeding between the ancient stone houses, you get to the Abbey, whose construction dates back to 1092.
-Inside there is the apse and the crypt of the tenth century, with a Lombard holy water stoup, capable to give emotions.
+Inside there is the apse and the crypt of the tenth century, with a Lombard holy water stoup, which is very evocative.

-Attached to the church two cloisters: one fifteenth-century, the other more ancient, which overlooks in a panoramic position on the plain.
+Attached to the church are two cloisters: one from the fifteenth-century, the other more ancient, which looks out over the plain from a panoramic position.

 The village of Monteveglio is the starting point for the many excursions suitable for everyone, which you can do within the Regional Park of the Abbey of Monteveglio, a protected area where you can walk in contact with nature, along ancient paths and pilgrimage routes, like the Little Cassia, and admire the spectacular morphology of the gullies.

-To refresh yourself at the end of the walk, the surroundings are dotted with numerous wine cellars and farmhouses where, along with typical dishes of the area, including the inevitable "crescentine" fried, you can taste the wines of the Hills, among which the best known is certainly Pignoletto, a white wine that takes its name from a small hilly town in front of Monteveglio.
+To refresh yourself at the end of the walk, the surroundings are dotted with numerous wine cellars and farmhouses where, along with typical dishes of the area, including the inevitable fried "crescentine", you can taste the wines of the hills, among which the best known is certainly Pignoletto, a white wine that takes its name from a small hilly town in front of Monteveglio.

-The Pignoletto has obtained in 2010 the denomination DOCG; usually still and dry, it can also be found sparkling and sparkling.
+In 2010, Pignoletto obtained the denomination DOCG; usually still and dry, it can also be found in sparkling and sweet sparkling versions.